The multiplicative structure on polynomial continuous valuations: The product on valuations.

 (iv)

 (v) Let $f:V\hookrightarrow V_1,\, g:W\hookrightarrow W_1$ be two imbeddings.
 Let $\phi \in \cg(V_1),\, \psi\in \cg(W_1)$.
 Then

 \end{proposition} {\bf Proof.} Note that the parts (ii), (iv), and (v) are obvious.
 Now let us fix a valuation $\phi \in \cg (V)$ of the form $\phi (K)=\mu(K+A),\, A\in V'$.
-From the definition of the exterior product one easily gets the following formula: Now the parts (i) and (iii) follow easily.
+From the definition of the exterior product and the Fubini theorem one easily gets the following formula: Thus the right hand side in the above formula does not depend on the particular form of presentation of $\psi$.
+Now the parts (i) and (iii) follow easily.

 Now let us define a product on ${\cal G}(V)$.
 Let $\Delta: V\hookrightarrow V\times V$ denote the diagonal imbedding.
 For $\phi, \, \psi \in {\cal G}(V)$ let